By Anton Mukhamedov

-It is ironic therefore that such words are pronounced a few minutes away from the La Chapelle autonomous refugee camp, where living conditions depend entirely on the work of volunteers and citizen donations, despite which many still end up sleeping in the streets.
+It is ironic therefore that such words are pronounced a few minutes away from the La Chapelle center for asylum seekers which relies heavily on volunteer efforts despite which many still end up sleeping in the streets.
 But even the refugee crisis has been an occasion for the candidate to comment on the relevance and pertinence of his tough stance on migration, as, according to him, in order to welcome refugees with decency, it is necessary to refuse economic migrants, whom France is apparently economically unable to host.

 Fillon’s supporters will mostly see in his program courage and ambition; his detractors will see contradiction.
 Fillon himself attempts to reconcile any and all contradiction within French society.
 He unexpectedly cited Abbé Pierre, trying to demonstrate that what French associations need is exactly what he proposes: his program providing a necessary level of legislative clarity and fighting the bureaucratization of state structures.
 This comes after the notice that his own parents had been part of Emmaüs, the biggest French volunteer organization helping the homeless and the poor.